 Results were positive – while accuracy levels were comparable across both groups, reaction times were much faster for the group that had received mindfulness training.
 These results suggested that MT leads to attentional improvements, particularly in relation to quality of information and decisional processes, which are directly linked to working memory.

-A self-report study conducted at the University of North Carolina measured the level of discrimination experienced by participants and also the presence and/or severity of their depressive symptoms.
-Participants also completed a questionnaire that measured their level of mindfulness as a trait, which is characterized by a conscious awareness of the present.
+A self-report study conducted at the University of North Carolina measured the level of discrimination experienced by participants as well as the presence and—if present—severity of their depressive symptoms (Brown-Iannuzzi, Adair, Payne, Richman, & Fredrickson, 2014).
+Participants also completed a questionnaire that measured their level of mindfulness as a trait or strength, which is characterized by a tendency toward conscious awareness of the present.

-The results showed that the more discrimination participants experienced the more depressive symptoms they had.
+The results showed that, as expected, the more discrimination participants experienced, the more depressive symptoms they had.
 It was also found that the more mindful people were, the less depressed they were.

 Finally, and most importantly, the findings suggested that mindfulness might be a protective factor that mitigates the effects of discrimination on the development of depressive symptoms.
-That is, although discrimination was associated with depressive symptoms, the association became much weaker as mindfulness increased.
-So, it appears that practicing mindfulness may be one way of preventing the onset of depression!
+In other words, although discrimination was associated with depressive symptoms, the association became much weaker as mindfulness increased.
+According to studies like this one, it appears that practicing mindfulness may be an effective method of preventing the onset of depression.

 “Mindfulness can help an individual express their character strengths in a balanced way that is sensitive to the context and circumstance they are in.”(Niemiec, 2012)